RobinLinde/MapCompleteVScode/README.md

 The extension can be installed in several ways:

-### From the Visual Studio Code marketplace
+### From the marketplace

-You can install this extension from the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=robin-van-der-linde.mapcompletevscode).
-Just search for "MapComplete" and you should find it.
+The extension is available both in the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=robin-van-der-linde.mapcompletevscode) and the [Open VSX registry](https://open-vsx.org/extension/robin-van-der-linde/mapcompletevscode).

+So for both Visual Studio Code and VSCodium, you should just be able to search for "MapComplete" in the extensions tab and install it from there.

-Alternatively you van press `Ctrl+P` and paste the following command:
+Alternatively you can press `Ctrl+P` and paste the following command:

 ```cmd
 ext install robin-van-der-linde.mapcompletevscode
 ```

-### From Open VSX

-You can also install the extension from the [Open VSX registry](https://open-vsx.org/extension/robin-van-der-linde/mapcompletevscode).
-Just search for "MapComplete" and you should find it.

 ### From the .vsix file

 You can also install the extension from the .vsix file.
 You can download the latest version from the [releases page](https://github.com/RobinLinde/MapCompleteVScode/releases).
 After downloading the .vsix file, you should be able to install it by going to extensions in Visual Studio Code and clicking on the three dots in the top right corner.
 Then click on "Install from VSIX..." and select the downloaded .vsix file.

+It's also possible to install builds for any commit in any branch by checking out the workflow run for the commit you want to install, and downloading the .vsix file from the artifacts.

+## Usage

+Most of the features should be pretty self-explanatory.
+As for the implementation support, the 'anchor' for this is the id property of the layer, tagRendering or filter.
+This means that if you want to see where a layer is used, you should be able to see all uses by using `CTRL+F12` on the id property of the layer, or by right-clicking on the id property and selecting "Go to Implementations".